Financing Hollywood through The Great Depression

 Factoring in its eight rereleases in theaters over six decades, Gone with the Wind is considered the highest grossing film of all time.
 Many also believe that it's the most watched film in terms of total tickets sold for theatrical screenings.
 Although there is no accurate tally, about 35 million tickets were sold in the UK alone since its original release in 1939.

 In addition to film productions, Bank of America also helped to finance film studios in their formative years, including Columbia Pictures, United Artists, MGM and Warner Brothers along with independent producers like Sam Goldwyn and Hal Roach.
 Many of the film industry’s leaders like Joe Schenck, Sidney Grauman, Will Rogers, D.W.
-Griffith, Louis B. Mayer, Douglas Fairbanks and Mary Pickford at one time sat on the bank’s advisory boards for branches specifically connected to studios, like our Hollywood branch or on our executive loan committees, advising on the financing of films.
+Griffith, Louis B. Mayer, Douglas Fairbanks and Mary Pickford at one time sat on the bank’s advisory boards for financial centers specifically connected to studios, like our Hollywood branch or on our executive loan committees, advising on the financing of films.
 Famed director Cecile B. DeMille was, for a time, a vice president of Bank of America.

 Joseph Kennedy once spoke of Bank of America's role in financing Hollywood during a lecture he gave at Harvard Business School.
 He spoke specifically of Attilio “Doc” Giannini (who managed many of our early film accounts and was the brother to one our bank’s founders A.P.
 Giannini) that he'd been: “Really responsible for the condition of the motion picture business, so far as finance goes today.
 Dr. Giannini took on the financing of the motions pictures when hardly a bank in the United States would consider it.
 He is responsible today for most of the financing of many companies.”